 FNA biopsy has tremendously facilitated the evolution of patient-centered care, ensuring cytopathologists their place on health care delivery teams.
 Empathy and communication are dynamic elements that live at the pathologist-patient interface.
 Cultivation of both are explored in the context of managing errors and disclosures.

 Whether you're a committed cytopathologist or a pathologist confronted with cytopathology in your general practice, this course will update your knowledge and stimulate your comprehension and confidence.

 Charleston is a fantastic venue, a city of art, architecture, historical significance, culinary experiences, and exuberant people.

-• Explore difficult areas of cytopathologic diagnosis in pancreas and kidney
+• Explore difficult areas of cytopathologic diagnosis in pancreas, kidney, lung, bone and soft tissue

 • Understand the role of FNA biopsy in the evolution of empathetic patient-centered care

 • Develop methods of practice improvement and quality improvement